 The Bachelor of Applied Arts and Sciences (B.A.A.S.) with Liberal Arts emphasis requires 36 semester hours of coursework in liberal arts (including philosophy) and social sciences.

-The Philosophy Minor requires 18 semester hours of coursework in philosophy consisting of 3 required courses (PHIL 1033, PHIL 2033, and 3 hours of coursework in history of philosophy - PHIL 3033, PHIL 3133, PHIL 3233, or PHIL 3333) plus 3 additional electives.
+The Philosophy Minor requires 18 semester hours of coursework in philosophy consisting of 3 required courses (PHIL 1033, PHIL 2033, and 3 hours of coursework in history of philosophy - PHIL 3033, PHIL 3133, PHIL 3233, PHIL 3333, PHIL 3433, or PHIL 3533 if the topic is historic in nature) plus 3 additional electives of which 2 must be advanced.

 Prerequisites: 3 hours of prior PHIL coursework or permission of coordinator